flplatet/boredom-404/README.md

 A black hole for Internet advertisements, literally.

-Expect some frustration though with Facebook or Messenger after that...
+Expect some frustration with Facebook or Messenger when using it...

 ##### Useful links
 * [https://github.com/sindresorhus/awesome](https://github.com/sindresorhus/awesome)